ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Editing lines

 You can find the Anchor Point Tool right below the Pen Tool icon.
-Select the path and the Anchor Point tool to edit the curve you have created.
+Select the path and the Anchor Point tool to edit the curve you created.
 Then, click and drag on the anchor point to edit.

 Graphic design interface